Pengin-Open-Source/pengin-pi/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Summarize the feature request
+about: Summarize the feature
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**A clear and concise description of what the feature is and who needs to build it.**
-A clear and concise description of what the feature is and who needs to build it.
+ This is the official feature form.
 This is likely to be broken up into child tasks with milestones.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.